leafac/leafac.com/prose/compiling-to-the-lambda-calculus/numbers.md

 Subtraction is similar to [addition](#addition) in many ways.
 First, its interpretation is similar: while `(+ m n)` meant to apply [`add1`](#successor) to `m` for `n` times, `(- m n)` means to apply [`sub1`](#predecessor) to `m` for `n` times.
 Second, subtraction accepts a variable number of arguments.

 But subtraction is also different from addition in a few important ways.
 First, it is undefined for zero or one arguments—it is only defined for two or more arguments.
 Subtraction with zero arguments is undefined because our surface language is a subset of Racket, and subtraction with zero arguments is [undefined in Racket](https://docs.racket-lang.org/reference/generic-numbers.html#%28def._%28%28quote._~23~25kernel%29._-%29%29).
 Subtraction with a single argument is undefined because it would generate either zero or a negative number: zero is uninteresting and negative numbers are undefined in our core language.
 Second, subtraction is different from addition because it is not associative: `(- 3 2 1)` means `(- (- 3 2) 1)`(left associative), which results in `0`, not `(- 3 (- 2 1))` (right associative), which results in `2`.
 When defining addition, we already choose left associativity so that it would align with subtraction.

+There is also a problem when subtraction would result in a negative number.
+Our encoding for numbers only supports non-negative numbers, so we allow this case to be imprecise and return `0`.
+We expect programs to never perform subtractions that would trigger this imprecision as a compromise for simplicity.

  We can define subtraction by adapting the clauses for addition:

 ```racket
 [`- (compile `(λ (m n) ((n sub1) m)))]